How Credit Reference Letters Work

 - Provide authorization: To release details about your account, the letter writer typically needs your permission.
 In many cases, you can provide that authorization online or by fax.
 Check with the reference provider, as they may require that you use their forms for the request.

-- “No” is a possibility: Lenders, service providers, and suppliers are not required to provide a credit reference on your behalf.
+- “No” is a possibility: Lenders, service providers, and suppliers are not obligated to provide a credit reference on your behalf.
 As a result, it’s best to ask nicely and make their job easy—they’re doing you a favor.
 If a service provider doesn’t accommodate your request, there may be other ways to document your payment history (see below).

 What to Include